cncf/velocity/README.md

 issues,-1,-1,
 authors,-1,-1,
 ```
-It means that mapping must have extermally long list of projects from repos/orgs to get real non obfuscated data.
+It means that mapping must have extremely long list of projects from repos/orgs to get valid non obfuscated data.

-You can skip ton of organization's small repos (if they not sum up to just few projects, but all all distinct), with:
+You can skip a ton of organization's small repos (if they do not sum up to just few projects, while they are distinct), with:
 `rauth[res[res.map { |i| i[0] }.index('Google')][0]].select { |i| i.split(',')[1].to_i < 14 }.map { |i| i.split(',')[0] }.join(',')`
-This is an example on Google.
+The following is an example based on Google.
-Say Top 100 porjects have 100th project with 290 authors.
+Say Top 100 projects have 100th project with 290 authors.
 All tiny google repos (distinct small projects) will sum up and make Google overall 15th (for example).
-This command generates output list of google repos with < 14 authors.
-You can put results in map/skip.csv" and then You'll avoid false positive top 15 for Google overall (which means nothing)
+The above command generates output list of google repos with 13 authors or less .
+You can put the results in map/skip.csv" and then You'll avoid false positive top 15 for Google overall (which would not be true)

-# Adding external projects data
+# Adding external projects' data

-There is also tool to add data for external projects (not hosted on GitHub): `add_external.rb`.
+There is also a tool to add data for external projects (not hosted on GitHub): `add_external.rb`.
 It is used by `shells/unlimited.csv` and `shells/unlimited_both.sh`
 Example call:
 `ruby add_external.rb data/unlimited.csv data/data_gitlab.csv 2016-05-01 2017-05-01 gitlab gitlab/GitLab`
-It requires CSV file with external repo data.
+It requires a csv file with external repo data.
 It must be defined per date range.
-It has format (for example `data/data_gitlab.csv`:
+It has this format (see `data/data_gitlab.csv` for example):
 ```
 org,repo,from,to,activity,comments,prs,commits,issues,authors
 gitlab,gitlab/GitLab,2016-05-01,2017-05-01,40000,40000,11595,9479,22821,1500

 ```

-There is also a tool to update generated projects file (that is used to import data for chart).
+There is also a tool to update generated projects file which in turn is used to import data for charts.
 `update_projects.rb`
-Used in `shells/unlimited_both.sh`
+Listed in `shells/unlimited_both.sh`
-It is used to update cerain values in given projects
+It is used to update certain values in given projects
-It uses input file with format:
+It processes an input file with the following format:
 ```
 project,key,value
 Apache Mesos,issues,7581